by The Law Office of Frank Ciardi | Mar 15, 2020 | Criminal Defense

 Assume Mike is at a house party.
 Two people get in a fight, and officers respond to a disturbance call.
 While there, they conduct a safety sweep of the apartment.
 During this sweep, they discover a stash of weed in the living room.
 They arrest everyone in the living room, including Mike, for possession of marijuana.

 That’s one scenario.
 To examine the second common scenario, assume that Mike leaves the party with friends.
 He is in the back seat.
-During the ride, officers pull over the vehicle for an unrelated traffic violation.
+Officers pull over the vehicle during the ride for an unrelated traffic violation.
 The vehicle owner, who is not Mike, gives officers permission to search the car.
 After finding marijuana in the glove box, they arrest everyone in the car, including Mike, for possession.

 The stakes are rather high.
 Possession of more than two grams of marijuana (about four tablespoons) is a misdemeanor in New York.
 Lawmakers recently approved some partial decriminalization and expungement measures, but they only apply to lower levels of possession, in most cases.

 In drug, pornography, weapon, and other contraband possession cases, the state must produce the item in court.
 This requirement is not easy for the state to meet, in many cases.
 For example, chain of custody issues sometimes taints the evidence.
 If prosecutors cannot account for every link in the chain of custody, such as transfers from the field to the police evidence locker, there might be a reasonable doubt as to authenticity.

 Illegal searches are even more common.
 Police rarely have search warrants in drug possession cases.
 So, prosecutors must rely on a narrow search warrant exception, such as:

 This exception gives officers the right to search dwellings if they believe someone might be in trouble.
 During these sweeps, they may seize any contraband they see in plain view.
 More on that below.
 These security sweeps are just that.
 They are brief walk-throughs.
 Officers cannot poke into every nook and cranny.